Chongqing railway station

 Chongqing railway station (重慶站 (重庆站, Chóngqìng zhàn)) is a railway station of Chengyu Railway, Xiangyu Railway, Chuanqian Railway, Chengyu Passenger Railway, that located in People's Republic of China.
 It is a transportation hub of Chongqing in China.

 Once the most important railway station in Chongqing, this station handled virtually all long-distance services to the rest of China.
 Located between central city area and the Yangtze River, the extremely steep terrain of Chongqing requires the longest escalator in Asia between the station to the commercial districts and Lianglukou station of Chongqing Rail Transit Line 1 and Line 3.

-Currently the station has been closed for major renovations, in line with construction of the Chengdu–Chongqing Intercity Railway.
-Until 2015, only the ticket hall will remain open.
-However it is still also the site of a major bus terminal.
+Since the 20th of June, 2022, the station has been closed for major renovations, in line with construction of the Chengdu–Chongqing Intercity Railway.
+However it still exists as the site of a major bus terminal.

 Structure

 Chongqing station is a first-class terminus station of the Chengdu-Chongqing Railway, Xiangfan and Sichuan-Guizhou Railway.
 Due to its unique size and location, the throughput of the station is less than it was 20 years ago (the site is too small, requiring frequent shunting).
 With the limitations of Chongqing city's unique mountain environment, the station space is very narrow and not be able to further expand the station's capacity.
 Chongqing station will continue to maintain the same capacity of the 60-year first-class station.
 Other stations in Chongqing (such as Chongqing North) have been built, upgraded or being planned to handle the increased passenger needs of the city.